trippyPhilosopher/FinSight/README.md

 This project is about creating an expense-tracking app for Android, aimed at helping users gain better insights into their finances.
 The app features expense tracking, forecasting using a random forest regression model, and analytics charts to support informed decision-making.

 ## Key Features
-- **Expense Tracking**: Log and categorize expenses for better financial management.
+- **Expense Tracking**: Log and categorise expenses for better financial management.
-- **Forecasting**: Utilizes a random forest regression model for accurate financial predictions.
+- **Forecasting**: Utilises a random forest regression model for accurate financial predictions.
-- **Analytics Charts**: Visualizes data to aid in financial decision-making.
+- **Analytics Charts**: Visualises data to aid in financial decision-making.
 - **Import CSV Files**: Easily import expense data from CSV files for quick setup.
 - **Local Data Storage**: Built using Isar for efficient data management.
-- **Prototyping Method**: Includes user interviews, competitor analysis, and initial wireframing.

 ## Development
 The app was developed using: